 We know some people might see what we do as being about “old people” and “old stuff.”
 To us, it is so much more.
 What we see is the timeless quality of all we’ve gathered.
 To us, how people experience the neighborhood today dovetails with how people have created and sustained the community over time.
 We believe it’s possible for neighbors of all ages and experiences to find common ground.
 At the heart of our project is the joy of listening to people tell their stories, no matter what their age, and the desire to pass those stories on in meaningful ways.

 Just a month ago, as I looked ahead to today—our website’s first anniversary—I wasn’t certain that I had enough stories, video clips, and photos to stretch that far.
-After I gathered it all together, though, I discovered I have enough to add new blog posts and features at least through the end of this year.
+After I gathered it all together, though, I discovered I have plenty of new blog posts and features I want to share.

 We are grateful for neighbors who have talked to us about their lives and have done so generously and graciously—especially in sharing how they faced challenges and moved beyond them.
 We thank family, friends, and neighbors who have encouraged us in so many ways.
 We trust that people, no matter where they live, will continue to find something of value in our project.